4 Steps to Break Down Siloed Communications

 Today’s customers are so connected, mobile and informed that, by 2020, they will manage 85% of their relationships without ever speaking with an actual human.
 What does this mean for companies?
 It is now a business requirement to listen to consumers across every touchpoint – from mobile to Web and beyond – to ensure a successful customer engagement strategy.

-Companies must break down their silos to develop effective strategies for unifying their customer communications across the organization.
+Companies must break down their silos to develop effective strategies for unifying their customer communications across the organisation.
 A unified view helps businesses create more relevant, more engaging and more consistent customer experiences across every touchpoint.

 Relevant communication can cement an emotional bond for the customer and, in turn, can deliver tremendous business results.
-How can companies move toward more open communications across the organization?
+How can companies move toward more open communications across the organisation?
 Here are the keys to breaking down barriers and fostering successful customer engagement:

 1. Establish a Unified Voice

 Learn to speak to customers in a single voice across all channels.
 Companies must understand customer preferences and their preferred delivery methods, and deliver in those mediums.

 A unified voice improves response and the overall customer experience.
 These improvements can help fuel profitable growth for the business.

 Sustainable business growth relies on the company being able to understand customers and knowing what it takes to attract them.
 By leveraging and organising the right data sources – social information, location, transaction data, and demographics – businesses will be able to understand their customer’s “Moments of Truth.”

 By tracking customer profiles to compare and analyse their lifestyles and purchase behaviours, businesses can optimise their marketing strategies and increase sales.
 That’s good news for every area of the organisation while delivering a personalised experienced to keep customers engaged.